outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 kong@66cbbf96f403:/$ ls -l $SSH_AUTH_SOCK
 srwxrwxr-x 1 501 ubuntu 0 Jan  2 13:11 /run/host-services/ssh-auth.sock

-# do it on the host or in the container
 ~ $ sudo chmod o+w /run/host-services/ssh-auth.sock
 ```